aleksanderwozniak/table_calendar/README.md

 * Display interactive calendar table
 * Display event markers for each day
 * Use different calendar view formats (month, week)
+* Toggle calendar view formats on the fly
 * Use custom colors

 ## Installation